 What Are Alcohol Inks?

-Alcohol inks are simply put, alcohol based dyes.
+Alcohol inks are simply put alcohol-based dyes.
 They are highly pigmented dyes in an alcohol base.
-The ink is a lot like the ink that are used in Sharpies markers.
-They are considered permanent unless they come in contact with another alcohol based product. ( they can smear on some ceramic surfaces) They are used best on smooth non-porous surfaces.
+The ink is a lot like the ink that is used in Sharpies markers.
+They are considered permanent unless they come in contact with another alcohol-based product. ( they can smear on some ceramic surfaces) They are used best on smooth non-porous surfaces.
 They are most often used to stamp or drip on surfaces.
 On glass they will create a beautiful stained glass effect.

-The exciting thing about alcohol inks is the amount of surfaces they can be used on.
-Glass, wood, metal, plastics and just about any other non-porous surface.
+The exciting thing about alcohol inks is the number of surfaces they can be used on.
+Glass, wood, metal, plastics, and just about any other non-porous surface.
 There are endless ways to use this ink

 The colors are so vivid and beautiful.
 Once you get started, you will want to expand yourself into all kinds of projects.